-- There are three separate surveys: Student, Teacher/Staff, and Home.
+- There are three separate online surveys: Student, Teacher/Staff, and Home.
 The Teacher/Staff and Home surveys are appropriate for all grade levels, and the Student survey is for grades 3-12. - The DSCS is not mandated by the State, but some districts throughout the state see great value in the data and require all schools to participate.
-In general, schools enroll to participate on a voluntary basis. - Currently the staff survey is administered in the fall and student and home versions in the winter.
+In general, schools enroll to participate on a voluntary basis. - Schools chose a window of time in the spring to administer the online surveys.
 Each version takes approximately 15-20 minutes to complete.